Harvest Moon (video game): Gameplay

-The game follows a young man named Pete charged with maintaining the farm he inherits from his grandfather.
+The player controls a young man charged with maintaining the farm he inherits from his grandfather.
 The primary objective is to restore and maintain a farm that has fallen into disrepair.
-Pete decides how to allocate time between daily tasks, such as clearing land, planting crops, selling harvests, raising livestock, attending festivals, building relationships with villagers, and foraging.
+The player decides how to allocate time between daily tasks, such as clearing land, planting crops, selling harvests, raising livestock, attending festivals, building relationships with villagers, and foraging.

 For vegetables to develop, they must receive water each day; lack of water does not kill crops, but prevents them from growing.
 Animals must be fed once a day to keep them producing.
 Although the only care that chickens require is feeding, cows must be talked to frequently, brushed, and milked to retain their health.
 A cow may become sick if it is not fed for one day, which may lead to death if ignored.
 Chickens may die if left outside, where they can be blown away in a storm or eaten by wild dogs.
-After dark, the only business in town that Pete can access is the bar, where a number of non-player characters gather to drink and talk.
+After dark, the only business in town that the player can access is the bar, where a number of non-player characters gather to drink and talk.